+Climate Financing

+Climate Catalyst

-Other projects with proven technologies will be considered.
-Climate Financing Climate Catalyst The Climate Catalyst Fund jumpstarts critical climate solutions through flexible, low-cost credit and credit support.
-The program is open to both private and public sector applicants and will be flexible in offering a range of financial instruments to support innovative forest biomass and climate-smart agriculture projects.
+The Climate Catalyst Fund jumpstarts critical climate solutions through flexible, low-cost credit and credit support.
+The program is open to both private and public

+sector applicants and will be flexible in offering a range of financial instruments to support innovative forest biomass and climate-smart agriculture projects.
 The Climate Catalyst Fund is designed to mobilize public and private finance for shovel-ready projects that are stuck in the deployment phase- accelerating the speed and scale at which critical climate solutions are deployed.
-The Catalyst Fund's current focus is on two sectors critical to the State's climate mitigation and resilience strategies: Climate-Smart Agriculture Projects that promote climate-smart technologies and practices across the agricultural value chain.
-Projects may include, but are not limited to: • On-farm and food processing renewable energy, including electricity, fuels, and bioenergy. - Energy, water, and materials efficiency. - Methane reduction projects that use best practice approaches consistent with State policy goals. - Energy storage or microgrids. - Equipment replacement.
+The Catalyst Fund's current focus is on two sectors critical to the State's climate mitigation and resilience strategies.
+Climate-Smart Agriculture Projects that promote climate-smart technologies and practices across the agricultural value chain.
+Projects may include, but are not limited to: - On-farm and food processing renewable energy, including electricity, fuels, and bioenergy. - Energy, water, and materials efficiency. - Methane reduction projects that use best practice approaches consistent with State policy goals. - Energy storage or microgrids. - Equipment replacement.

 The rapidly evolving field of climate-smart agriculture presents some of the most compelling opportunities to support climate resilience in a critical industry and directly reduces global warming pollution.
 As a global leader in agricultural productivity and innovation, what California does to address the climate crisis truly can have global significance.
 Forest Biomass Management and Utilization Projects that reduce wildfire threats through forest biomass management and utilization.
 Projects may include, but are not limited to: - Sustainable vegetation management. - Forestry practices. - Timber harvesting products such as advance energy and construction materials.
 The clear and present threat of wildfire is California's most obvious manifestation of climate change.
 Climate Catalyst's focus on forest biomass management and utilization reflects this reality and priority.
+Clean Energy Transmission Projects that increase access to zero-carbon resources through new clean energy transmission infrastructure.
+Projects may include, but are not limited to: - Clean energy transmission project infrastructure. - Other necessary technical elements of transmission infrastructure, such as environmental planning, permitting, and preconstruction costs for projects.
+The initial project or projects funded in this sector will support development of a new transmission line to deliver zero-carbon, firm electricity from the Salton Sea region to the system operated by the California Independent System Operator.
+This line is identified by the administration and relevant State agencies as critical to achieving the State's mid-decade energy reliability goals, as well as delivery on the Lithium Valley vision, and goals for clean energy and climate mitigation more broadly.
 Conduit Bond Financing In addition to low-cost loans for infrastructure projects, IBank offers a conduit bond finance program in collaboration with lenders/underwriters, bond counsels,